 How to cook ground chicken?

 Heat a tablespoon vegetable oil in a cast iron skillet.
-Add ground meat, chopped onion, garlic and taco seasoning.
+Add ground meat, chopped onion, garlic and seasoning.
 Cook in medium high heat, until meat is cooked.
 Add salsa and a pinch of sugar, cook, stirring occasionally, until all moisture has evaporated.

 How do you know when it is cooked?